neelgokhale/basic_neural_network/README.md

-# Basic Neural Network
+# Basic Neural Network: Flower Identification
 Basic neural network programmed in python to understand nodes, weights, gradient descent and back propagation.
-Designed using python (JupyterLab notebook)
+Designed using python (JupyterLab notebook).
+The data set involves petal dimensions of 2 species of flowers, colored red and blue.

 ## Imports and Setup